Create a Single Line Font in Silhouette Studio (Free Download)

 Just learned that you can actually create fonts inside Silhouette Studio.

-Normally, I wouldn't bother making my own fonts—there are already a ton out there—but I wanted a single-line font to use for writing with the Cameo 5.
+Normally, I wouldn't bother making my own fonts—there are already a ton out there—but I specifically needed a "single-line font" for the Cameo 5’s sketch feature

 If you just want to test it out, you can check it here: